TCTCO and TCTF

 Forging partnerships and strategic alliances with national best practice organizations, such as the Atlantic Canada Trails Association, Environment Canada, and ParticipAction;

-Providing tools like our Mapping application, to ensure that Canadians can access information such as terrain and trail conditions, thereby ensuring the best possible Trail experience.
-ESRI Canada, a leading GIS software company, is donating their support in the development of this state-of-the-art mapping system for the Trail.
+Providing tools like our mapping application, to ensure that Canadians can access information such as terrain and trail conditions, thereby ensuring the best possible Trail experience.
+ESRI Canada, a leading GIS software company, is donating its support in the development of this state-of-the-art mapping system for the Trail.

 The TCT Foundation, which was incorporated as a non-profit corporation in October 2010, is responsible for raising funds to support the advancement of the Trans Canada Trail.

 The Foundation has undertaken an ambitious national campaign to raise $150 million, which is needed to complete the Trail by 2017.
-We have attracted the attention and involvement of national volunteer leaders who are making the completion of the Trans Canada Trail by 2017, Canada’s Sesquicentennial, their priority.
-In addition to seeking continued government support as part of our campaign, we are asking 150 Canadian leaders in business and philanthropy to join us through a major gift fundraising initiative called Chapter 150.
+We have attracted the attention and involvement of national volunteer leaders who are making the full connection of the Trans Canada Trail by 2017, Canada’s sesquicentennial, their priority.
+In addition to seeking continued government support as part of our campaign, we are asking 150 Canadian leaders in business and philanthropy to join us through a major-gift fundraising initiative called Chapter 150.

-Now through 2017, we will also be creating ways for every Canadian to play a role in the success of their national Trail.
+From now through to 2017, we will also be creating ways for every Canadian to play a role in the success of their national Trail.
 We are encouraging people to join our online community and to make an annual gift to the cause.
 We will be inviting all Canadians to become involved in some way as we get closer to Canada’s 150th birthday celebrations.
 Canadians have always been, and continue to be, generous with their support, through gifts of time and money, to ensure that their Trail is developed, enjoyed and sustained for future generations.
 Donors and volunteers have made this Trail possible and they will continue to be the essential ingredient of the Trail’s success by 2017 and beyond.